salmaelbarbori/salmaelbarbori/README.md

 ### Favorite Quote
 ---
 > “Data scientist (n.): Person who is better at statistics than any software engineer and better at software engineering than any statistician.”

-~ Josh Wills, data scientist and engineer
+— Josh Wills, data scientist and engineer.